kali/lackr/doc/backends.md

 - Executing code before the request is quite trivial.
 The problematic part is plugging into the completion listener chain to run after the request is done.
-- BackendWrapper provides doStart() and doStop() implementations managing the wrapped Backend lifecycle. they can be overriden for managing additional resources, but the *must* call their _super_ implementation
+- BackendWrapper provides doStart() and doStop() implementations managing the wrapped Backend lifecycle. they can be overriden for managing additional resources, but the *must* call their _super_ implementation.

 Implementing a multi backend router
 -----------------------------------